stefslon/exportToPPTX/README.md

     * `bottom` - bottom-aligned text
 * `LineWidth` Width of the textbox's edge line, a single value (in points).
 Edge is not drawn by default.
 Unless either `LineWidth` or `EdgeColor` are specified.
 * `EdgeColor` Color of the textbox's edge, a three element vector specifying RGB value.
 Edge is not drawn by default.
 Unless either `LineWidth` or `EdgeColor` are specified.
+* `OnClick` Links text to another slide (if slide number is given as an integer) or URL or another file

 ### addTable